SOVEREIGN-NET/lib-identity/docs/credentials.md

 ### Integration with lib-proofs

-All credentials use real zero-knowledge proofs from lib-proofs:
+All credentials use zero-knowledge proofs from lib-proofs:

 ```rust
 use lib_proofs::ZeroKnowledgeProof;